 "During this period, I have more time to think.
 I do things on my own and do what I can, and I think I was able to concentrate and have good practice," he reflected.

-He started spring training in February with the Miyakonojo team and joined the first team in a practice match on the main island of Okinawa.
-He played in 23 practice and exhibition games in February and March, batting .208 (53-11) with 5 RBI, but will start the season with the first team.
+He started spring training in February with the Miyakonojo group and joined the first team for practice games on Okinawa Island.
+He played in 23 practice games and exhibition games in February and March, batting .208 (11 out of 53) with 5 RBI, and will start the season with the first team.

 "I'd always held the bat short while I was at the farm team, but during my last week or two at the farm team I decided to go back to holding the bat longer, so I played tee practice with Hori and others and went back to the way I'd been doing it up until then, and I started getting hits, so I guess that's how I went back to holding the bat longer," he explained, explaining how he started holding the bat longer again.